Natphipps/Web-Scraping-Challenge/README.md

       ![image](https://github.com/Natphipps/Web-Scraping-Challenge/assets/130694752/81a66628-57da-4114-8a08-1a3784d12eb6)

-- Lastly, I explorted the created dataframe to a csv.
+- Lastly, I exported the created dataframe to a csv.
 The header explanation is as follows:

   -  id: the identification number of a single transmission from the Curiosity rover
   -  terrestrial_date: the date on Earth